 In discussing the increasing rise of secularism in the United States we need to consider several real and seminal differences between the political left and the political right.
 In interpreting the following comments keep in mind an appreciation for population statistics.
 For example to say that men are taller than women is not to say that all men are taller than all women.

-First, as to the fundamental nature of man, the political left believes that man is inherently good while the political right, to the contrary, believes that man has a sinful nature.
+First, as to the fundamental nature of man, the theological and thepolitical left believes that man is inherently good while the theological and the political right, to the contrary, believes that man has a sinful nature.
 Abraham Maslow, one of the fathers of humanistic psychology was one of many in that movement who was convinced that man is inherently good.
 In a paper published after his death, Maslow wrote that the biggest problem among those on the liberal-left was the failure to understand and confront evil..
 Reinhold Niebuhr, a man of the left very far from being an Evangelical Christian, nevertheless broke with the left on this issue and held that man was indeed inherently sinful.
 He famously said that the Christian doctrine of Original Sin was a doctrine that could be empirically verified merely by observing the behavior of mankind.
 Rousseau believed in the innate goodness of man and that all the ills of mankind derived from civilization.
 Hobbes of course believed just the opposite as did Madison who said that if men were angels, i.e. innately good, we wouldn’t need a government.